boschresearch/image-render-gui/docs/source/workflow_ex1.md

 # Example Workflow

 This is a walkthrough of a typical workflow using Catharsys for rendering and post-processing with the web GUI.
+The basic idea is that a specialist prepares a Cataharsys configuration, exposing some parameters to the GUI that can be changed by a user.
+Typical parameters could be the camera to use, the objects to import and anything else that can be modified in a Blender scene.
+The user then uses the Web GUI to set the parameters, launch rendering and post-processing and view the rendered images.

+The web server executing the renders can be on any machine that is reachable via the network.
+The system also supports mutliple concurrent users working with the same base configuration and starting renderings or other actions.

+## 0. Install the Example

 To follow along with this example, you need to have Catharsys installed ({external+image-render-setup:doc}`setup`).
 Then clone the workspace [`image-render-workspace-ex-gui`](https://github.com/boschresearch/image-render-workspace-ex-gui) and in the top folder of the cloned repository run